 Legal rights of student victims

 If your school fails to comply with the above requirements or takes retaliatory action against you for reporting the sexual assault, you have legal rights and options.
 You may file a complaint with the Department of Education to initiate an investigation into the practices and policies of your institution.
-You may also discuss your case with an experienced school harassment attorney who can file a legal claim against your school to obtain the remedies you deserve.
+You may also discuss your case with our experienced school harassment attorneys who can file a legal claim against your school to obtain the remedies you deserve.

 Discuss your situation with a compassionate Title IX sexual assault lawyer today